-- Updating the BERP annually or whenever there is a significant change in the building (eg. renovation) - Liaising with the Fire Chief to provide a summary of the evacuation and any other relevant information - Collaborating with building floor wardens to ensure they are adequately trained to lead a safe building evacuation - Organizing annual building fire drills - Ensuring each floor has enough floor wardens to properly evacuate the building and that they are adequately trained to perform their duties in fire prevention and emergency evacuation of the building. - O Having one (1) alternate for each position (Building Emergency Director and Building Floor Wardens) is required; however, having two (2) alternate is recommended. - o All Building Emergency Directors and Building Floor Wardens should take the Floor Warden Training course available through Safety & Risk Services via www.srs.ubc.ca or request a building specific in person floor warden training from SRS (604 822 6513). - Ensuring any deficiencies that floor wardens notify you of are rectified.
-The following resources are available to help rectify the deficiencies: - o Local Safety Team - o Joint Occupational Health and Safety Committee - o Building Operations Service Centre (604-822-2173) - o Safety & Risk Services - Maintaining proper records of: - Current Building Floor Wardens - o Evacuation times of fire drills, - o Fire and emergency incidents in the building - o Fire prevention activities - o A list of regular building occupants with impairments.
+- Updating the BERP annually or whenever there is a significant change in the building (eg. renovation) - Emailing a copy of the completed BERP to safety.risk@ubc.ca with any completed individualized evacuation plans removed. - Liaising with the Fire Chief to provide a summary of the evacuation and any other relevant information - Collaborating with building floor wardens to ensure they are adequately trained to lead a safe building evacuation - Organizing annual building fire drills - Ensuring each floor has enough floor wardens to properly evacuate the building and that they are adequately trained to perform their duties in fire prevention and emergency evacuation of the building. - Having one (1) alternate for each position (Building Emergency Director and Building Floor Wardens) is required; however, having two (2) alternate is recommended. - All Building Emergency Directors and Building Floor Wardens should take the Floor Warden Training course available through Safety & Risk Services or request a building specific in person floor warden training from SRS (604 822 6513). - Ensuring any deficiencies that floor wardens notify you of are rectified.
+The following resources are available to help rectify the deficiencies: - o Local Safety Team - o Joint Occupational Health and Safety Committee - o Building Operations Service Centre (604-822-2173) - o Safety & Risk Services - Maintaining proper records of: - Current Building Floor Wardens - o Evacuation times of fire drills, - o Fire and emergency incidents in the building - Fire prevention activities - A list of regular building occupants with impairments.